 Sautéed Vegetables with Asparagus and Balsamic Vinegar

 *recipe courtesy of borges.es

 Borges extra-virgin olive oil

 Borges Modena balsamic vinegar

 Salt and pepper

-Fry the julienned onion, together with the carrot, red pepper and aubergine, in a frying pan with a good dash of olive oil and balsamic vinegar and a glass of water over a medium heat for about 5 minutes, until the water has evaporated and the vegetables are tender.
+Fry the julienned onion, together with the carrot, red pepper, and aubergine, in a frying pan with a good dash of olive oil and balsamic vinegar and a glass of water over medium heat for about 5 minutes, until the water has evaporated and the vegetables are tender.

-Add the courgette, broccoli and green asparagus and fry over a medium-high heat, tossing the vegetables for about 3 minutes.
+Add the courgette, broccoli, and green asparagus and fry over medium-high heat, tossing the vegetables for about 3 minutes.
 Season with salt and pepper and top off with sesame seeds.

 Wine vinegar, concentrated grape must, boiled grape must, caramel coloring E-150d, and potassium metabisulfite preservative.